-During the summer and early fall months of 1916 -1918, the renowned English folklorist Cecil Sharp collected 231 “love songs” in Madison County and the majority of the singers were my relatives including my great-great Aunt Mary Sands (25 songs), Mrs. Ruben (Clora) Hensley (26 songs), and Mrs. Tom (Ona) Rice (18 songs).
+During the summer and early fall months of 1916 -1918, the renowned English folklorist Cecil Sharp collected what he called, ‘English Folk-Songs.’
+He gathered 231 ‘love songs’ in Madison County and the majority of the singers were my relatives including my great-great Aunt Mary Sands (25 songs), Mrs. Ruben (Clora) Hensley (26 songs), and Mrs. Tom (Ona) Rice (18 songs).
 They were first cousins to both my grandmothers.
-We’ll tag along with Sharp and through my family stories we’ll “visit” with the singers and “listen” to their songs that I’ll teach in the same manner they were taught to me.
+In this workshop, we’ll tag along with Sharp and through my family stories we’ll ‘visit’ with the singers and listen to their songs as they were passed down to me.
+Come prepared to learn at least one of those love songs that I’ll teach in the same manner in which it was taught to me.
 Please join us for the other side of the story of Sharp’s meanderings through my part of the world!
 It’ll be great fun!
-(Class limit: 20)

 SOUTHERN APPALACHIAN SQUARE DANCE & DANCE CALLING (Phil Jamison)

-This class, open to dancers as well as dance callers, of all levels, will focus on the traditional square dances of the southern Appalachian region.
+This class, open to dancers as well as dance callers, of all levels, will focus on the traditional square-dances of the southern Appalachian region.
 No prior experience is required.
 We will learn about, and dance four-couple squares as well as Southern big circle dances, and students will have the opportunity to try their hand (or voice) at calling out the dance figures.
 Dance callers of all levels will have the opportunity to expand their repertoire and receive feedback to improve their calling skills.
-We’ll have fun dancing and learning about the traditions of southern Appalachian square dances.
+We’ll have fun dancing and learning about the traditions of southern Appalachian square-dances.
 (No class limit)

-CLOGGING I (Ellie Grace)
+CLOGGING I (Abby Ladin)

-CLOGGING II (Ira Bernstein)
+CLOGGING II (Evie Ladin)

 T’AI CHI (Don Pedi)

-In addition to the regular class sessions, Potluck Sessions are offered most afternoons.
+In addition to the regular class sessions, Potluck Sessions are offered on most afternoons.
 These one-hour mini-classes give students access to the entire teaching staff, and provide a wide variety of class offerings to choose from.
-No advance registration is necessary.
+No advance registration necessary.

 SLOW JAMS & SINGING